Published by Christina Riley. Last Updated on October 20, 2023.

 Primarily known as the A&T Four, the brave young men and those who supported their actions inspired similar sit-ins in 250 cities, sparking the Civil Rights Era in America.

-The historic building serves as an excellent historical resource and the now-Greensboro Four’s story serves as an inspiration to never give up fighting for one’s civil rights.
+The Civil Rights Museum in Greensboro is located in a historic building that serves as an excellent historical resource, and the now-Greensboro Four’s story serves as an inspiration to never give up fighting for one’s civil rights.

 You can experience a variety of staff-led tours online and onsite.
 13 permanent galleries await inside this 30,000 square foot space.
 We think this museum is a worthwhile visit throughout the year!